Asset Intelligence and Management

 Solar-powered

 Solar-powered GPS trackers also send location updates every 23 hours but have the potential to do so more often.
-Unlike battery-powered GPS trackers, they can be recharged via sunlight for an unlimited battery life.
+Unlike battery-powered GPS trackers, they can be recharged via sunlight for unlimited battery life.
 Some models can send signals upon detecting vibration, indicating the asset’s movement or use.

 Plug-in

-Considered the most advanced form of GPS trackers, plug-ins can be connected directly to the equipment’s engine to read critical engine data including fault codes, hours, fuel use, and more.
+Considered the most advanced form of GPS trackers, plug-ins can be connected directly to the equipment’s engine to read critical engine data, including fault codes, hours, fuel use, and more.
 These trackers send location updates every two minutes when equipment is running and every 23 hours when it is not running, ensuring the location is continuously monitored.

 Benefits of using GPS tracking for heavy equipment